sgfp/curriculum/outline/setup_osx.md

 ## Getting setup with Heroku

+_If you plan to deploy your application with [OpenShift](deploy_openshift.md) rather than Heroku, you can skip this section.
+You will still need Git on your machine.
+OS X instructions for installing Git and OpenShift's RHC client tools are [available here](https://www.openshift.com/developers/rhc-client-tools-install#mac)._

 Heroku is the tool we will use in order to put your application online where others can see it.

 First, we need to create an account.
 Go to [Heroku](http://heroku.com) and click the "Sign up" link.